derlin/docker-compose-viz-mermaid/docs/pages/index.md

 If classes are enabled, the color of the port will be yellowish (light theme) or purple (dark theme).

+### Network bindings

+Network bindings are displayed as parallelograms and are linked to containers using dotted connectors.
+Any alias(es) or ip(s) will be shown as text on the connector, separated by commas.
+Only network bindings are supported, that is `networks` keys defined at the service level.

+{% include graph.md image='networks-default.svg' %}

+If classes are enabled, the color of the network will be light green (light theme) or blue (dark theme).

 ### DBs

 The tool tries to automatically detect database services and render them as cylindrical shapes.